 Photo taken in Nha Trang, Vietnam, March of 1964

 Growing up on the J.F.
 McKay family farm at Philadelphus below Red Springs, N.C., and being surrounded by the memorabilia collected by that family, Jay Edgerton became interested in history and genealogy at an early age.
 In time Jay was recognized locally in this regard and he would discuss family history with elderly local residents from whom he gathered much information, factual and traditional, on local and regional clans and connections.
 Jay corresponded with distant cousins in other states across the nation; he collected, discovered and preserved original papers; and he lovingly and diligently recorded all of his research.
-History, its accuracy and preservation, was the major concern of his short life.
+History, its accuracy and preservation, was a major concern of his short life.

 Due to Jay's altered brain physiology, in the mid 1980s he suffered several setbacks in his mental and ocular condition which in turn caused an overall deterioration in his health, leading to his death on the 31st of May, 1996.
 It must be noted here that, despite Jay's infirmity, he demanded accuracy in his research as far as was possible, and though his long-term memory was largely intact, his short-term memory often failed him.
 Also, one will find in his collections, notebooks and papers many jotted notes and additions.
 His early handwriting was neat and clearly legible; toward the end of his life his script became large and awkward.
 For two or three years before the end of his life his mind occasionally drew blanks or was inaccurate on certain points of history.
 So, within the pages of his histories, when I have encountered his large and awkwardly written notes, I used them as a guidepost rather than accepted them as fact.
 In the pages one encounters here on this site, such questionable notes will be pointed out to you the researcher to regard as guideposts.

 His interest not only included Caucasian families of Robeson, Cumberland and surrounding counties, but Lumbee Indian families as well, though his life was cut short before his collection could grow very far in researching many Lumbee families.